Bishopsbourne, Tasmania: Modern era

 In 1941, athlete Mick Goss set a world professional two-mile running record of 9 minutes 11.4 seconds.
 In 1946, the Longford Council purchased land in Bishopsbourne to establish a community hall and new recreation grounds for cricket and football, completed by 1947, and moving away from the old college grounds.

 The township’s cricket team has participated in local competitions for approximately 70 years, reflecting the sport’s long-standing community importance.
 Bishopsbourne was gazetted as a locality in 1966.
 The area has experienced increased residential development, though no commercial enterprises have been established within the township.

-Geography and Environment
+Geography and environment

 Bishopsbourne lies in Tasmania’s Midlands region and historically featured extensive native grasslands.
 The district is now predominantly used for agricultural purposes, with farms and grazing lands.
 The climate exhibits Tasmania’s warmest summers and some of the coldest winters, often accompanied by frost.
 The Liffey River forms the western boundary of the locality, providing water resources and natural habitat.

 Sheep in the paddock of Pindari farmlands, Bishopsbourne, Tasmania.

-Road infrastructure and Transport
+Road infrastructure and transportation

 Bishopsbourne is accessible via Route C513 (Liffey Road / Bishopsbourne Road), which runs south to north through the locality.
 Route C518 branches east from C513.
 The nearest railway station, formerly on the Western Line, no longer operates passenger services.

 Public transport services are limited, and residents primarily rely on private vehicles for access to larger centres like Longford and Launceston.
+The nearest bus route is the 796 service (Launceston to Cressy) operated by Tassielink.